abtion/guidelines/career-development/ladder.md

 #### Test-driven
 - [ ] Checks that all tests pass before merging into a shared branch.
-- [ ] Can understand where expectations are not met and fix some with the help of more senior developers.
+- [ ] Can understand where test expectations are not met and fix some with the help of more senior developers.
+- [ ] Can describe the testing pyramid and concepts around what makes a good test.
+- [ ] Writes “good” test descriptions: uses nesting and clear contexts/assertions

 #### Iterative
 - [ ] Understands red-green-refactor.